 A rainbow is one of those delicate miracles that teaches that a greater-than-human mind had a role in the Creation.
 And, regardless of our religious beliefs, most of us find it astonishing that simple raindrops, falling in the rays of the sun, can separate white light into colors and suspend those vivid, glowing hues in a vast arc across the sky!
 What's more, aspects of rainbow science — the relationship of rainbows to the environment in which they take place — are equally fascinating, particularly since having a better understanding of the whys and wherefores of these fleeting bridges in the sky can help us to find and enjoy more of them.
 And there are an amazing number of different kinds of rainbows.
 Taken together, they make up a wealth of wonders to equal any imagined pot of gold.

 In this journey through the realm of rainbows, we'll discover that many of the colorful arcs can appear in the sky at one time, and we'll learn what happens to them as the sun sets.
 We'll meet rainbows that lie on the ground and seem to stretch to infinity, rainbows that are as close as spider webs and lawn sprinklers, and others that can be seen a state away.
 There's a red rainbow, a white version (which sometimes shows orange and blue), a rainbow pillar, a "rose" of rainbows, and a rainbow for each person — and even each individual eye!
-(And there are Diagrams of Rainbows I've put together so you can keep up with the discussion that follows.)

 Where to Look